metaglot/PyDotON/README.md

 # PyDotON
-a json utility class allowing for dot-notation
+python class that allows for use of dot-notation for JSON in python.

+This is to satisfy my curiousity

 # Setup